 What is autism?

 Autism is a lifelong condition.
-This means that someone on the autistic spectrum will be autistic for life - it is not an illness or something to be ‘cured’.
+This means that someone who is autistic will be autistic for life - it is not an illness or something to be ‘cured’.
 Autistic people often say being autistic is a key part of their identity.

 Autism also sits under the neurodiversity umbrella.
 The term neurodiversity helps to describe the different ways of thinking we all have.
 This can help people recognise that neurodivergent brains work in a different way, rather than focusing on perceived ‘deficits’.
 It can also help people understand why they face certain challenges, and get the support they need.